 Not surprisingly, we believe you should hire a design-build firm.
 In fact, we can even offer recommendations along that line.
 Regardless of your approach to your project, we believe it’s imperative that you involve other people to get a broader, more informed perspective.

 But remember; even if you’re using professional help, you must still provide your own input.
 Your kitchen must work for you, which means you have to be involved.
-There is much to be gained from experienced professionals but, even if you don’t go that route, at least try to engage with others who have recently been through a kitchen remodel to benefit from their experience.

 2. Figure out how much time you need for the project.

 There are really only two projects: design and construction.
 It’s important to allow enough time for both but, unfortunately, most homeowners end up underestimating the duration of each phase.

 We recommend allowing leeway for incubation time during the design phase.
 Set your design aside for a few days and try not to think about it too hard.
 Chances are, you’ll get hit with a bolt of fresh inspiration after a while—an idea that’ll transform your design from good to great.

 Once you have a full design—including selections—then you can move on to creating a construction schedule.
 Include everything that needs to be done and come up with a rough time estimate for each.
 And then add at least 25% of that timeframe to that timeframe.